Trump administration lays off probationary government workers, warns others of large cuts to come

 In addition, workers at some agencies were warned that large workplace cuts would be coming.

-It’s expected to be the first step in sweeping layoffs.
+It’s expected to be the first step in sweeping layoffs throughout the federal government.
 President Donald Trump signed an executive order Tuesday that told agency leaders to plan for “large-scale reductions in force.”

-Elon Musk, whom President Trump has given wide leeway to slash government spending with his Department of Government Efficiency, called Thursday for the elimination of whole agencies.
+Elon Musk, whom President Trump has given wide leeway to slash government spending with his Department of Government Efficiency, called on Thursday for the country to “delete entire agencies” from the federal government.

 Paul Light, an expert on the federal government and professor emeritus of public service at New York University, said it seemed like the administration was “inventing new methods for destroying government capacity.”